FLNG – Repurchase of shares

 Hamilton, Bermuda

-Flex LNG Ltd. (“Flex LNG” or the “Company”) announces that the Company has during the period between July 7 and July 9, 2021, purchased 66,694 of the Company’s own common stocks.
-The shares have been bought on the Oslo Stock Exchange at an average price of NOK 120.86 per share.
-Following the completion of the above transactions, Flex LNG owns a total of 894,038 of own shares, corresponding to 1.65% of the Company’s share capital.
+Flex LNG Ltd. (“Flex LNG” or the “Company”) announces that the Company on the July 12, 2021 purchased 5,962 of the Company’s own common stocks.
+The shares have been bought on the Oslo Stock Exchange at an average price of NOK 121.48 per share.
+Following the completion of the above transactions, Flex LNG owns a total of 900,000 of own shares, corresponding to 1.66% of the Company’s share capital.

 The transaction is part of the share buyback program announced on November 19, 2020.

-An overview of all transactions made under the buy-back programme that have been carried out during the above-mentioned time period is attached to this report and available at www.newsweb.no.
+An overview of all transactions made under the buy-back programme that have been carried out during the above-mentioned date is attached to this report and available at www.newsweb.no.

 For more info please contact: